semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 ## Parameterized promotions {#parameters}

-Parameterized promotions allow you to propagate environment variables on all jobs in the next pipeline.
+Parameterized promotions allow you to propagate environment variables across all jobs in the next pipeline.

-Use parameters to reduce the amount of pipeline duplication.
-For example, if you create a parametrized pipeline that reads the target environment from a variable, you can reuse it to deploy an application to production and testing environments.
-Parameters work with [manual](#manual-promotions) and [automatic](#automatic-promotions) promotions.
+Use parameters to reduce pipeline duplication.
+For example, if you create a parameterized pipeline that reads the target environment from a variable, you can reuse it to deploy an application to both production and testing environments.
+Parameters work with both [manual](#manual-promotions) and [automatic](#automatic-promotions) promotions.

 :::note

-Parameterized promotions causes Semaphore to run an [initialization job](./pipelines#init-job) before the pipeline starts.
+Parameterized promotions cause Semaphore to run an [initialization job](./pipelines#init-job) before the pipeline starts.

 :::